 An audit program is a document which lists the audit procedures to be followed during an audit.
 The audit program also states the objectives of the audit.
 Audit programs will be developed for each audit based on the results of the preliminary survey and any additional information provided before or during the entrance conference.
-All audit programs must be approved by internal audit management before fieldwork begins.
+All audit programs must be approved by Office of the Inspector General management before fieldwork begins.

 Fieldwork is the work performed on-site to gather audit evidence to achieve the audit objectives.
 Audit procedures during fieldwork may include the review and test of records, interviews with management and staff, and the application of various analytical procedures.
 Throughout fieldwork, the lead auditor will keep management informed, and management will have opportunities to discuss observations/issues noted.

-The Audit Director and/or designee, to ensure compliance with professional auditing standards, reviews the work performed by the audit team and prepare reviews notes for the auditors to clear.
+The Assistant Inspector General for Audit and/or designee, to ensure compliance with professional auditing standards, reviews the work performed by the audit team and prepare reviews notes for the auditors to clear.
 The review notes may request additional information and work to be performed.